cheng-alvin/jas/CONTRIBUTING.md

 ### Adding suport for a instruction to the assembler
-A common addition for the Jas assembler, especially since how complex the Intel x64 instruction set is, is the addition of new instructions and instruction encoder identities, which can be done by creating a instruction encoder table, adding and/or registering the instructions to the instruction identities, and finally testing and writing unit tests.
+A common addition for the Jas assembler, especially since how complex the Intel x64 instruction set is, is the addition of new instructions and instruction encoder identities, which can be done by creating a instruction encoder table, adding and/or registering the instruction enocder tables to the instruction list(s), and finally testing and writing unit tests.

 **First, define a instruction encode table:**